The Shape of Emptiness

 Two dead birds lie still near the sphere, their bodies black and twisted.

-“If the ball starts moving, go back to the tower.”
+“If the sphere moves, go back to the tower.”

 In Jiku form, I glide along the energy web, and reach Balshown’s house in a few minutes.

-“Balshown,” I say, “what if this is a new probe?”
+“What if you’re wrong and this is a new probe?”

 The sphere accelerates toward us.

-“Shazira,” I say, “lead the birds back to the watchtower.”
+“Shazira,” I tell her, “lead the birds back to the Watchtower, now!”

 “Balshown and I will lead the machine in the opposite direction, out to sea.”